SaiSreekarDevoju/sweet_shop_management_system/README.md

    - Frontend: `cd frontend && npm run dev` (Runs on port 5173)

 6. **Access the App:**
-   - Open your browser at `http://localhost:5173`.
+   - Open your browser at `Link - For Colaborators Only!`.

 ## Admin Access
 To access the Admin Panel: